Wu-Tang-Name-Here/udacity-arcade-game/README.md

 # To run the game

-1. Download the folder "Arcade Game," which contians all files needed to play the game locally.
+1. Download the folder "Arcade Game," which contains all files needed to play the game locally.

 2. Open the file named "index.html"